 The language of the wills clearly shows the intention of the testators to specifically devise the destroyed real estate to the Grace Episcopal Church which is plain and obvious.
 However, the question is whether the rules related to how to handle proceeds of insurance policy means that the proceeds should go to the decedents’ residuary estates.

-The wording of the will specifically makes this devise and there is no direction to the Church to maintain the real property, keep it, or any restriction whatsoever.
-Intent of the testators in the will was to give the property to the Church and they themselves could have transferred it into specie.
+The Surrogate’s Court determined that in both equity and Law the proceeds of this insurance policy which has been paid as a result of the damage to the real property should be paid over by the executor to the Grace Episcopal Church.
+The court came to this conclusion because the will specifically makes this devise to the Church.
+There is no language that requires the Church to maintain or keep the real property.
+There is no restriction on what the Church could do with the property.
+Thus, there is no direction or requirement that the Grace Episcopal Church must maintain the real property, keep it, or any restriction whatsoever.
+The intent of the testators in the will was to give the property to the Grace Episcopal Church and they themselves could have transferred it into specie, meaning cash.
 The insurers by the terms of their policy had the option to repair it or to themselves turn it into specie.
-This the insurors have done and the proceeds should be paid to the specific devisee of such real property.
+Instead of repairing the property, the issuance company turned the property into cash by issuing the estate of the decedents a check.

 Accordingly, the court found that the Grace Episcopal Church was entitled to the insurance proceeds.